 It's no secret that drivers with perfect driving records get the best insurance rates.
 So, what can you do if you're one of the millions of Americans with accidents, moving violation tickets or both?
 Insurance agents realize that accidents happen, and that not every ticket is a sign of a negligent driver.
-Some car insurance carriers specialize in providing inexpensive coverage to drivers with accidents, tickets, or both.
-It’s important to shop around and get auto insurance quotes.
+Some insurance companies specialize in providing inexpensive coverage to drivers with accidents, tickets, or both.
+It’s important to shop around and get car insurance quotes from top insurance companies.

 Additionally, contact your state’s Department of Motor Vehicles (DMV) agency and request a copy of your driving record.
 Just like reviewing your credit history, it’s important to periodically review your driving record.
 If you find items on your driving record that shouldn’t be there, request that the citations be removed from your record.
 Depending on the state you live in, first time offenders that complete driving safety programs after an infraction can request that the infraction be removed.

-Drivers with really bad driving records may have to find insurance through a high-risk/non-preferred insurer (Like Vern Fonk).
+Drivers with really bad driving records may have to find insurance through a high-risk/non-preferred insurer.
 These high risk car insurers are required by most state DMVs to have an SR-22.
 Sometimes referred to as a certificate of financial responsibility insurance, an SR-22 enables drivers to reinstate their driving privileges following loss of insurance, an uninsured car accident or other traffic-related offense.

 It'd be nice to have a perfect driving record—just like it'd be nice to have flawless SAT scores and perfect teeth—but not everyone does.
 Don't let a few minor slip-ups keep you from cheap auto insurance.
-There are agents for every kind of driving record, and QuoteWizard can help you find them.Compare car insurance quotes from top insurance companies and find out how much you could save.
+There are agents for every kind of driving record.

 A: It depends on which state you live in.
 Generally, it depends on the severity of the infraction.
 Most moving violations remain on your record for 3-5 years.
 More severe violations like reckless driving can remain on your record for 10-15 years.
 For more information specific to your particular situation, we recommend reaching out to your state’s Department of Motor Vehicles (DMV).